Recognising signs of child abuse

 What should I do if I notice signs of abuse?

-- Watch the child and make notes of your concerns.
-Note down changes in their behaviour, ideas, feelings and the words they use.
+- Make notes of your concerns and changes in their behaviour, ideas, feelings and the words they use.

 What should I say to the child?